VIN-y/MissChanger/STL_Config_Instructions/README.md

 * Remigrating the project back to FreeCAD.
 This is because Ondsel ran out of funding and shutdown.

 * USB tool-heads seems to be favoured by the community over CAN.
-Therefore, v1.2 will be making an effort to be compatible with USB controller boards.
+Therefore, v1.2 has added official Nitehawk SB USB tool-head board.

 * Voron 2.4 300 compatibility established, tested by `@psychosis5150`.

 * Update the design of the Nudge Mount, for broader compatibility and increase durability.

+* Update XLR panel design for better compatibility and alignment.

+* Add official support for the G2E.

 * Bug fixes and revamp software stack: